unicode-org/icu/icu4c/APIChangeReport.md

 ## Colophon

-Contents generated by StableAPI tool on Fri Sep 13 10:27:19 PDT 2024
+Contents generated by StableAPI tool on Tue Sep 24 13:19:44 PDT 2024

 Copyright © 2019 and later: Unicode, Inc. and others.
 License & terms of use: http://www.unicode.org/copyright.html